-The Company was incorporated in British Columbia, Canada, on February 18, 2017 as Chortle Capital Corp and subsequently changed its name to HashChain Technology Inc. on September 18, 2017, and again to Digihost Technology Inc. on February 14, 2020.
-The Company is a blockchain technology company with operations in cryptocurrency mining for its own account as well as providing hosting services to cryptocurrency mining customers.
+Digihost Technology Inc. (the "Company") was incorporated in British Columbia, Canada, on February 18, 2017 as Chortle Capital Corp and subsequently changed its name to HashChain Technology Inc. on September 18, 2017, and again to Digihost Technology Inc. on February 14, 2020.
+The Company is a blockchain technology company with operations in cryptocurrency mining.
 The head office of the Company is located at 1001 East Delavan Avenue, Buffalo, New York, 14215.